Javier Bardem: Interests

 Bardem's native language is Spanish, and he is also fluent in English.
-He is a fan of heavy metal music, and credits the band AC/DC for helping him learn to speak English, in some respects.
-He is also a fan of Pearl Jam.
-Bardem does not drive, only getting behind the wheel for film roles, and he refers to himself as a "worker" or "entertainer", not an actor.
+He does not drive, only getting behind the wheel for film roles, and he refers to himself as a "worker" or "entertainer", not an actor.
 In 2024, he stated that he still saw himself as "the son of Pilar", adding that he did not want "to be anything else".
+Asked about his relation to U.S. culture in James Rhodes' radio show En clave, Bardem answered that, with all due respect, he does not belong to it, explaining that "here [in Spain] are my friends, here is my family, here are my roots, here is my language, here is my country.
+This is what I feel deep down.
+And what worries me is the politics of my country".

+Bardem made an appearance on the stage of Festimad 2007 to introduce Pearl Jam's "Black".

+He is a fan of heavy metal music, calling it "a way of living" and "the thing that makes my heart beat"; he credits the band AC/DC for helping him learn to speak English, in some respects.
+He is also a fan of Pearl Jam, and credited Linkin Park, Slipknot, Falling in Reverse and Bad Omens as inspiration for getting into his role in Cape Fear.

-Although Bardem was raised as a Catholic, he is now agnostic.
+Although Bardem was raised as a Catholic, he is now an atheist.
 He expressed his support of gay marriage in Spain.
 Bardem emphasized that while ego drives acting, it should not interfere with filmmaking.
 He later said that although he does not believe strongly in the supernatural, he does not deny it.
 "We are just this little tiny spot in the whole universe, so of course there must be other things, other people, other creatures, other lives and other dimensions.
 Sure, I believe in it".
 In the same interview, Bardem stated that he thinks science and belief "should go together".

-Despite the villainous characters he has played throughout his acting career, Bardem has a self-confessed "hatred" of violence that stems from a fight in a nightclub in his early 20s that left him with a broken nose.
+Despite having portrayed multiple villainous characters throughout his acting career, Bardem has a self-confessed "hatred" of violence that stems from a fight in a nightclub in his early 20s that left him with a broken nose.

 In 2025, Bardem revealed that he is a fan of Spanish football club Atlético Madrid on the show Conan O'Brien Must Go.